 Decision: It was agreed that DOIs are not a requirement for GSICS products to be promoted to operational status.

-Decision(?): Retrieved SRFs could be considered as a GSICS Product, if they are derived on an ongoing basis, as a result of inter-calibration.
+Decision(?): Retrieved SRFs could be considered as a GSICS Deliverable, if they are derived on an ongoing basis, as a result of inter-calibration.
 However, it was recognised that adjustments can be made during commissioning as a result of GSICS algorithms and it would be difficult to review these through the GPPA on a useful timescale.

 Decision (TBC): Agreed on terminology: